careBT/carebt_core/docs/tutorial/understanding_contingeny-handler.rst

     :language: python
     :lines: 169-172

 The ``on_delete`` callback is called right after all child nodes have finished their execution.
-It is checked whether a contingency-handler was executed.
-In that case the contingency-message is set accordingly to indicate that to the parent node.
+In this example, it is checked whether a contingency-handler was executed.
+If that was the case the contingency-message is set accordingly to indicate that to the parent node.
+Thus, the parent node will be able to analyse the contingency-message, as well as the contingency-history to figure out how the task was completed with `SUCCESS`.

 .. literalinclude:: ../../carebt/examples/sequence_with_contingencies.py
     :language: python